pabloclarkd/web/content/home/accomplishments.md

     date_start: '2020-09-22'
     organization: Coursera
     description: In this short course I learned the basics of using Shiny for building simple dashboards.
-    title: Creating a Dynamic Web Application using RShiny
+    title: Creating a Dynamic Web Application using RShiny.
   - certificate_url: https://courses.edx.org/certificates/b99a699a35e146458bb231c529ef7bf2
     date_start: '2019-05-01'
     organization: EdX
     title: What Works in Education?
 Evidence-based education policy
-    description: A course in spanish offered by IDBx, an online learning initiative from the Interamerican Development Bank
+    description: A course in spanish offered by IDBx, an online learning initiative from the Interamerican Development Bank.
   - certificate_url: ''
     date_start: '2018-12-01'
     organization: Laboratorio Nacional de Políticas Públicas